dotnet/designs/accepted/2021/statics-in-interfaces/README.md

     {
         // These could have DIM implementations if they inherit
         // IPowerFunctions and had access to the constant `E`
+        //
+        // Several of these are reserved by the current C standard
+        // for future implementation on `complex`

         static abstract TSelf Exp(TSelf x);